-Talk to your doctor, pharmacist or nurse before taking Atorvastatin tablets.
+Talk to your doctor and pharmacist before taking Atorvastatin

-- if you have severe respiratory failure - if you are taking or have taken in the last 7 days a medicine called fusidic acid, (a medicine for bacterial infection) orally or by injection.
-The combination of fusidic acid and Atorvastatin tablets can lead to serious muscle problems (rhabdomyolysis) - if you have had a previous stroke with bleeding into the brain, or have small pockets of fluid in the brain from previous strokes - if you have kidney problems - if you have an under-active thyroid gland (hypothyroidism) - if you have had repeated or unexplained muscle aches or pains, a personal history or family history of muscle problems - if you have had previous muscular problems during treatment with other lipid-lowering medicines (e.g. other '-statin' or '-fibrate' medicines) - if you regularly drink a large amount of alcohol - if you have a history of liver disease - if you are older than 70 years. - if you have or have had myasthenia (a disease with general muscle weakness including in some cases muscles used when breathing), or ocular myasthenia (a disease causing eye muscle weakness) as statins may sometimes aggravate the condition or lead to the occurrence of myasthenia (see section 4).
+- if you have severe respiratory failure

+- if you are taking or have taken in the last 7 days a medicine called fusidic acid, (a medicine for bacterial infection) orally or by injection.
+The combination of fusidic acid and atorvastatin can lead to serious muscle problems (rhabdomyolysis) - if you have had a previous stroke with bleeding into the brain, or have small pockets of fluid in the brain from previous strokes - if you have kidney problems - if you have an under-active thyroid gland (hypothyroidism) - if you have had repeated or unexplained muscle aches or pains, a personal history or family history of muscle problems - if you have had previous muscular problems during treatment with other lipid-lowering medicines (e.g. other '-statin' or '-fibrate' medicines) - if you regularly drink a large amount of alcohol - if you have a history of liver disease - if you are older than 70 years.

-If any of these apply to you, your doctor will need to carry out a blood test before and possibly during your atorvastatin treatment to predict your risk of muscle related side effects.
-The risk of muscle related side effects e.g. rhabdomyolysis is known to increase when certain medicines are taken at the same time (see section 2 "Other medicines and Atorvastatin tablets").
+If any of these apply to you, your doctor will need to carry out a blood test before and possibly during your Atorvastatin treatment to predict your risk of muscle related side effects.
+The risk of muscle related side effects e.g. rhabdomyolysis is known to increase when certain medicines are taken at the same time (see section 2 "Other medicines and Atorvastatin").